Skip navigation menu

 Righting the ship isn't enough.
 Simply being "anti-Trump" doesn't truly progress our country for the better.
 What is next for the betterment of the United States once this administration's issues are resolved?
 I believe that we must advocate and push for the next chapter of working class empowerment.
 Without championing aspirational policies, how can we aspire to be better?

-ICE and Immigration
+ICE and Immigration Reform

 Due to the recent actions and blatant disregard for human life, we must not accept anything less than the abolishment of ICE.
 This agency is well past the point of reform and their actions have proven that they are more of a danger to our communities than anything resembling help and safety.
 There is no reforming hate.